Intelligent-Computing-Research-Group/SpikeZIP-TF/README.md

 @inproceedings{
 spikeziptf2024,
-title={SpikeZIP-TF: Conversion is All You Need for Transformer-based SNN}, author={Kang You=, Zekai Xu=, Chen Nie, Zhijie Deng, Xiang Wang, Qinghai Guo, Zhezhi He}, booktitle={Forty-first International Conference on Machine Learning (ICML)}, year={2024}
+title={SpikeZIP-TF: Conversion is All You Need for Transformer-based SNN}, author={You, Kang= and Xu, Zekai= and Nie, Chen and Deng, Zhijie and Wang, Xiang and Guo, Qinghai and He, Zhezhi}, booktitle={Forty-first International Conference on Machine Learning (ICML)}, year={2024}
 }